saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 }
 ```

-On receipt, the orchestrator transitions the container to `error` with `error_code: init_plugin_failed` and records the failing plugin id in a new column `failed_plugin TEXT`.
+On receipt, the orchestrator transitions the container to `error` with `error_code: 'init_plugin_failed'` and records the failing plugin id in a new column `failed_plugin TEXT`.
 The container is torn down the same way as other init failures.

-The `init_timeout` watchdog remains as a fallback for cases where the agent can't get a message out at all (network partition, process crash, image missing the agent binary).
+The `init_timeout` watchdog remains as a fallback for cases where the agent can't get a message out at all (network partition, process crash, image missing the agent binary, etc).

 Each plugin picks its own `error.code` value.
-For `auto-git`, codes include `clone_failed`, `checkout_failed`, `auth_missing`; the full list will be documented alongside the plugin.
+For `drover-auto-git`, codes include `clone_failed`, `checkout_failed`, `auth_missing`; the full list will be documented alongside the plugin.

 The plugin logs the exact git command (with token redacted) and its stderr output before raising, so operators can diagnose the failure from container logs.